ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

 Contributing
 ~~~~~~~~~~~~
-The main branch for developing ShapeOut is ``develop``.
+The main branch for developing Shape-Out is ``develop``.
 Small changes that do not
 break anything can be submitted to this branch.
-If you want to do big changes, please (fork ShapeOut and) create a separate branch,
+If you want to do big changes, please (fork Shape-Out and) create a separate branch,
 e.g. ``my_new_feature_dev``, and create a pull-request to ``develop`` once you are done making
 your changes.
 Please make sure to edit the